collectionslab/Omniscribe/README.md

 A UCLA Collections Lab/BuildUCLA project: computer vision experiments to identify and classify annotations in digitized printed books.

-Status: Experimenting with different neural network architectures and evaluating their performance on a dataset of over 3000 images.
+Status: Experimenting with different neural network architectures and evaluating their performances on a dataset of over 3000 images.

 Want to help us build our training data?
 Tag and classify annotation here: https://www.zooniverse.org/projects/kirschbombe/book-annotation-classification